ersilia-os/ersilia.io/README.md

 ## Linting Markdown

-Gridsome usese [markdownlint-cli](https://www.npmjs.com/package/markdownlint-cli) to enforce style consistency rules on the documentation.
+Gridsome uses [markdownlint-cli](https://www.npmjs.com/package/markdownlint-cli) to enforce style consistency rules on the documentation.
 The linter runs automatically on every push and pull request via [GitHub Actions](https://docs.github.com/en/actions).

 To install the linter on your machine, run the following: